woossi0/suite/docs/geoexplorer/src/using/add.rst

       *Displaying the Abstract for a layer*

-..
-Hiding this note temporarily .. note:: You can upload your own data directly through this panel.
+.. note:: You can upload your own data directly through this panel.
 See the :ref:`geoexplorer.using.upload` section to learn more.

 #.
 To select a layer, click the required list entry.
 To add multiple layers, hold down Ctrl while you click all the layers you want to add.